 Estimate the Lenders Mortgage Insurance premium on your home or investment loan.
-Enter your property price, deposit, and state — this calculator returns the base premium, the state stamp duty on top, and how much extra deposit would eliminate LMI entirely.
+Includes state stamp duty on the premium and the extra deposit needed to avoid LMI entirely.

 Loan Details